Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Numerical Results

-As a remark, no single cut from the special class $\Phi(\Theta_6)$ for $p=7$ (see \cref{sec:q7}) was found during all of our simulations, hence they appear not to influence decoding performance in practice.
-On the other the complexity of the cut-search algorithm is $d^2$ times higher for $\Theta_6$ than for the basic classes due to the additional loop that sets $i^\lo$ and $i^\hi$.
+As a remark, no single cut from the special class $\Phi(\Theta_6)$ for $p=7$ (see Section~\ref{sec:q7}) was found during all of our simulations, hence they appear not to influence decoding performance in practice.
+On the other \revone{hand} the complexity of the cut-search algorithm is $d^2$ times higher for $\Theta_6$ than for the basic classes due to the additional loop that sets $i^\lo$ and $i^\hi$.
 Especially in conjunction with RPC search (where RPCs are generally dense even with LDPC codes), it may not be worthwhile to search for $\Theta_6$ inequalities at all.

+\revone{For comparison, the FER performance of the SP decoder \cite{mackay98} with a maximum of $100$ iterations for all four Tanner codes is also depicted in Fig.~\ref{fig:Tannercode}.
+From the figure we observe that SP decoding exhibits an \enquote{error floor} (in the sense that the FER decays more slowly with the SNR) for all codes, except possibly for $\C_{\mathrm{Tan}}^{(5)}$ (there might be a crossing also for this code but at a lower error rate).
+For $\C_{\mathrm{Tan}}^{(11)}$ (and also for $\C_{\mathrm{Tan}}^{(3)}$ at high SNRs), ALP decoding shows a clear advantage over SP decoding.
+For $\C_{\mathrm{Tan}}^{(5)}$ and $\C_{\mathrm{Tan}}^{(7)}$ there is a performance loss with ALP decoding compared to SP decoding for low SNRs.
+However, the performance gap diminishes as the SNR increases, \eirik{and for $\C_{\mathrm{Tan}}^{(7)}$ we observe a crossing at low error rates.}}

 In order to examine the scalability of the proposed algorithm, we present numerical results for two sets of larger LDPC codes.
 The first one is based on MacKay's random $(3,27)$-regular $(999, 888)$ code 999.111.3.5543 from \cite{mac-web}, from which we derive a ternary ($\C^{(3)}_{\text{MacKay}}$) and a quinary ($\C^{(5)}_{\text{MacKay}}$) code, respectively, by iteratively replacing the nonzeros in each row of the parity-check matrix by the pattern $1,2,\dotsc, p-1,1,2,\dotsc$.
-The error-rate results are shown in \cref{fig:MacKay}.
-Because of the large row-weight of this code, both PLP and CLP are intractable to run.
-As before, it can be observed that the RPC approach as stated in \cref{sec:ACG} is helpful only for $p=3$.
-For $p=5$, the decoding results for ALP and PLP coincide exactly, providing strong evidence that \cref{thm:facetComplete_q5} holds also for larger $d$, because here each row code has length $d=27$.
+The error-rate results are shown in Fig.~\ref{fig:MacKay}.
+Because of the large row-weight of this code, both PLP and CLP are intractable to run \eirikfinal{in practice}.
+As before, it can be observed that the RPC approach as stated in Section~\ref{sec:ACG} is helpful only for $p=3$.
+For $p=5$, the decoding results for ALP and PLP coincide exactly, providing strong evidence that Conjecture~\ref{conj:facetComplete_q5} holds also for larger $d$, because here each row code has length $d=27$. \revone{For comparison, we also plot the FER performance of the SP decoder with a maximum of $100$ iterations for both codes.
+From the figure we observe that ALP decoding performs almost as good as SP decoding, especially for $\mathcal{C}_{\rm MacKay}^{(3)}$, \eirik{at low-to-medium SNRs.
+For both $\mathcal{C}_{\rm MacKay}^{(3)}$ and $\mathcal{C}_{\rm MacKay}^{(5)}$ we observe a crossing of the ALP and RPC curves with the SP curve at low error rates.}}